STAIRlab/opensees-gallery/content/en/examples/Example3/index.md

 ![Load displacement curve for node 3](img/pushover-node-3.svg)

-## `transient_analysis`
+## Dynamic Analysis

 <!-- 3.3 -->

-The concrete frame which has undergone the gravity load analysis of Example 3.1 is now subjected to a uniform earthquake excitation.
+The concrete frame which has undergone the gravity load analysis is now subjected to an earthquake load.

-After performing the gravity load analysis, the time in the domain is reset to 0.0 and the time series for all active loads is set to constant.
+After performing the gravity load analysis, the time in the domain is reset to `0.0` and the time series for all active loads is set to constant.
 This prevents the gravity load from being scaled with each step of the dynamic analysis.

 {{< tabs tabTotal="2" >}}